Understanding the Prophecies

 Hypothesis #3.
 We cannot take things out of context; some have done so to support preconceptions.
 We must learn from these prophecies just what they are saying and not attempt to study them in order to sustain what we have previously understood which will only preclude any progress in coming to understand them correctly.
 For example, in Revelation 13, the number “666” is in the context of the description of the second beast, but it is frequently associated with the description of the first beast; that will lead to a wrong conclusion.
-We must keep things in the context they are given.
+We must keep things in the context they are given in.
 Also we cannot change the wording to suit our ideas such as is often done with some sections of Scripture.
-In Revelation 13, we are told that it is the “number of a man,” and yet people will tell you it is the number of the title of a man.
-We must take the Word of God for what it says and not what we want it to say and think that it is saying.
+Again in Revelation 13, we are told that “666” is the “number of a man,” and yet people will tell you it is the “number of the title of a man.”
+We must take the Word of Elohim for what It says; not what we want It to say or think that It is saying or what we have been taught it is saying.

 Hypothesis #4. is a principle given to us in the Scriptures themselves.
 “For precept must be upon precept, precept upon precept; line upon line, line upon line; here a little, and there a little” (Isaiah 28:10).
-We must take everything it says on a particular subject in the Bible and weigh the evidence found in them before we come to our conclusions as to what the Bible is saying about a matter.
+We must take everything the Bible says on a particular subject and weigh the evidence found in it before we come to our conclusions as to what the Bible is saying about a matter.
 We must let each word have its weight in helping us to understand the meaning of what we are studying.
-Some things we will just have to wait and see what John was talking about in his description of events such as what is pictured in Revelation (9;2, 3, 7-10).
+Some things we will just have to wait and see what John was talking about in his description of events such as what is pictured in Revelation 9:2-3, 7-10.

 There are six segments within the book of Daniel and twelve or thirteen segments within the book of Revelation that describe last day events.
-Each of these segments has a starting point and an ending point and all the matter discussed in is chronological sequence and is like a piece of a jig-saw puzzle that fits with other pieces and gives us the complete picture of what they are trying to convey.
-The border of this puzzle is the last days of the earth prior to the return of Jesus and beyond.
+Each of these segments has a starting point and an ending point and all the matter discussed is in chronological sequence, and each segment is like a piece of a jig-saw puzzle that fits with other pieces and gives us the complete picture of what they are trying to convey.
+The border of this puzzle is the last days of the earth prior to the return of Yahushua and beyond.
 Parts of some of the segments of Daniel and Revelation reach back into the past, but each segment reveals something about the days ahead.

 When something new and fresh would come to me during my twenty-four years of study, I would just stop in amazement and wonder for I had never before seen what I had just at that moment come to understand even though I may have read that particular portion of Scripture multiple times before.
 The problem was I was reading that portion with biased eyes that were influenced by what I had previously been taught and not studied out for myself.

-You must be open and willing to have your opinions changed based on the evidence presented.
+You must be open and willing to have your opinions challenged based on the evidence presented.
 Truth is available only to those who are willing to question everything they have been taught.

 The parable tells us that a “new piece of garment” (new understanding of truth) “agrees not with the old” (the old way you have understood a passage of Scripture in the past).
 When a piece of new material that has not been washed, is washed while attached to an old garment, it will shrink and then tear the old garment it is sown onto.
 And “new wine” (new understanding) cannot be put into an “old bottle” (someone who clings to an old understanding).
 If you put the new wine into the old bottles, they will burst “and be spilled, and the bottles shall perish.”

-While many claim to have the gift of languages, we must not forget that there are other gifts which God’s Spirit bestows on His people such as the gift of prophecy.
 We are told in 1 Thessalonians 5:19-21: “Quench not the Spirit.
 Despise not prophesyings.
 Prove all things; hold fast that which is good” (emphasis added).
-When we follow the counsel given in God’s Word, we will walk securely in the light of His Word.
+When we follow the counsel given in Elohim’s Word, we will walk securely in the light of His Word.
 “Follow after charity, and desire spiritual gifts, but rather that ye may prophesy” (1 Corinthians 14:1, emphasis added).
 Moses told the people of his day that he wished that all might be prophets (Numbers 11:29).
+“But he that prophesieth speaks unto men to edification, and exhortation, and comfort . . . he that prophesieth edifies the church” (1 Corinthians 14:3-4, emphasis added).
 There are many reasons for reading this book but none more important than what is written in Amos 4:12.
-“Prepare to meet thy God.”
-We want to be ready to meet our God in peace and not in fear!
+“Prepare to meet thy Elohim.”
+We want to be ready to meet our Elohim in peace and not in fear!

-It would be a very good idea to read each chapter in its entirety from the Bible before reading the chapter that is being discussed so you are familiar with what it says and refer to it often as you are reading the chapter under discussion.
+It would be a very good idea to read each chapter in its entirety from the Bible before reading the chapter from the book that is being discussed so you are familiar with what it says and refer to it often as you are reading the chapter under discussion.

-Jesus told His disciples before He left them, “I have yet many things to say unto you, but ye cannot bear them now.
-Howbeit when He the Spirit of truth shall come, He will guide you into all truth: for He shall not speak of Himself; but whatsoever He shall hear, that shall He speak: and He will show you things to come” (John 16: 12-13).
-Through the centuries God has been opening to the understanding of His people the truths contained in His word as they have needed them.
-God works on a need to know basis.
+Yahushua told His disciples before He left them, “I have yet many things to say unto you, but ye cannot bear them now.
+Howbeit when He the Spirit of truth shall come, He will guide you into all truth: for He shall not speak of Himself; but whatsoever He shall hear, that shall He speak: and He will show you things to come” (John 16: 12-13, emphasis added).
+Through the centuries Elohim has been opening to the understanding of His people the truths contained in His Word as they have needed them.
+Elohim works on a need to know basis.
 The fullness of truth has not come all at once, but it is like the rising of the sun which shines brighter and brighter unto the fullness of the day.

 “So we have the prophetic word made more sure, to which you do well to pay attention as to a lamp shining in a dark place, until the day dawns and the morning star arises in your hearts” (2 Peter 1:19 New American Standard Version, emphasis added).